peterrosell/etcd-rpi/README.md

 The environment variable GOMAXPROCS specifies how many CPU cores the Go process will use.
 If you only run etcd on the RPi use 4 cores to use the full capacity.
-All parameters to the image are forwarded to the etcd process.
+All parameters for the image are forwarded to the etcd process.

 	docker run -d --env GOMAXPROCS=4 -v /var/lib/etcd:/var/lib/etcd -p 2379:2379 -p 2380:2380 --name=etcd peterrosell/etcd-rpi:2.2.3
 	-name etcd1